 Who are you reaching out to today?
 Let us hear about what you are doing to improve your health in a fun way with others?

 Yes, we all have stress.
 It is a part of how we are made.
 Most of the time, most of us deal with stressful situations and move on.
 However, there are times in our lives when stress seems unrelenting and we remain in a state of heighten physical and emotional response.
 This is not good for our wellness, and really not good for no one around us.
 We do know that events are going to happen.
 We need to monitor our response to them.
 What we do on a regular basis can have a great impact on how we respond to those stress-inducing events.
 So before life throws “life” at us, let’s engage in habits that will help us have a healthier response.

-My dad passed away nearly 5 years ago.
+My dad passed away April 1, 2013.
+April Fool’s Day was never one of my favorite days prior to that anyway.
 Parkinson’s with Dementia had ravaged his brain and body for a number of years before that.
 I wish we had known more years ago.
 Perhaps it would have helped this brilliant man maintain his cognitive abilities.
-Prevention of Alzheimer’s and other dementias is a major reason I have cut way back on carbohydrates in my diet.
+Prevention of Alzheimer’s and other types of dementia are a major reason I have cut way back on carbohydrates in my diet.
 Real food and real nutrition may make a tremendous impact on your brain health.

 Please check out this article to learn the why’s of blood sugar, insulin resistance and brain disease.